Nynorsk: Passive construction

 Just like the other Scandinavian languages and Bokmål, there is passive construction of verbs.
 In general, the passive is created by taking the verb stem and adding the suffix -ast.
 For instance the verb hente (English: fetch) has the passive form hentast.
 This suffix was inherited from Old Norse and is the same suffix that exists in modern-day Icelandic.
 In fact, all the verb forms berast, reddast, opnast, seljast in the table below are Icelandic verb forms too.

 In contrast to Bokmål, the passive forms of verbs are only used after auxiliary verbs in Nynorsk, and never without them.
 Without an auxiliary verb there would rather be a passive construction by the use of the verbs vere/bli/verte (to be/to become) and then the past participle verb form.
 For instance, the following sentence is not a valid sentence in Nynorsk: Pakka hentast i dag (the package will be fetched today), there would rather be a construction like Pakka vert henta i dag.
 This is due to the reduction of sentences that are ambiguous in meaning and due to the historic legacy of Old Norse.
-Bokmål and certain languages like Swedish and Danish have evolved another passive construction where the passive isn't reflexive.
+Bokmål and certain languages like Swedish and Danish have evolved another passive construction where the passive is not reflexive.
 In the general case, this can lead to confusion as to han slåast means that "he is fighting"» or that "he is being hit", a reflexive or a non reflexive meaning.
 Nynorsk has two different forms that separate this meaning for the verb slå (slåast and slåst), but in the general case it does not.
 Nynorsk solves this general ambiguity by mainly allowing a reflexive meaning, which is also the construction that has the most historical legacy behind it.
 This was also the only allowed construction in Old Norse.

 There are reflexive verbs in Nynorsk just like the other Scandinavian languages, and these are not the same as passives.
 Examples are synast (think, looks like), kjennast (feels), etc. The reflexive verbs have their own conjugation for all tenses, which passives do not.
 A dictionary will usually show an inflection table if the verb is reflexive, and if it is passive the only allowed form is the word alone with an -ast suffix.